 7.30pm-9.30pm: Gala Dinner with readings from the Fidelma novels by Caroline Lennon (‘The Voice of Fidelma’ who has recorded all the Fidelma novels on Audio Books.)
 Please advise us in advance if you have any specific dietary requirements for the gala dinner.

 10.00am-11.00am: 'Looking for Fidelma’s Cashel-The Eóganacht Dynasty and the geo-phys survey of The Rock of Cashel'- Dr Patrick Gleeson (University of Newcastle)

 11.30am-12.30pm: 'The Myths and Legends relating to the Plain of Femen (the Cashel area)'- Dr Kevin Murray (University College Cork)

 12.30pm: 'The Féile and International Sister Fidelma Society; Past and Future'’- David R. Wooten, director and editor of The Brehon.

 This will be followed by a review of the weekend and official closing.

-Weekend registration will be €190 with a €20 discount for those who register on or before May 1st 2017.
-The registration fee covers the Opening Reception, a special registration pack with a souvenir booklet produced by the International Sr Fidelma Society, all lectures, talks, workshops and trips, tea/coffee breaks and the Gala dinner.
+Weekend registration will be €190 with a €20 discount for those who register on or before May 1st 2017 (this reduction has now ceased).
+The registration fee covers the opening reception, a special registration pack with a souvenir booklet produced by the International Sr Fidelma Society, all lectures, talks, workshops and trips, tea/coffee breaks and the gala dinner.

 Please indicate when registering if you wish to partake in the fringe programme of events as they will be arranged subject to interest.